TechxArtisanStudio/Openterface/docs/product/uconsole-kvm-extension/index.md

 It captures HDMI output from a target device and displays it on the uConsole.
 At the same time, the uConsole’s keyboard and trackball are used to control the target device via USB HID emulation.

 **Q: Can I use this with the 4G/LTE module installed?**
-No – this board occupies the same expansion slot.
+No. This board occupies the same expansion slot.
 You’ll need to choose between cellular connectivity or KVM functionality.

 **Q: Is the software open source?**
 Yes!
-Firmware, drivers, and installation tools are fully open-source and available on our [GitHub repository](https://github.com/openterface).
+Our **Openterface Connect** Apps are fully open-source and available on our [GitHub repository](https://github.com/TechxArtisanStudio/Openterface_QT).